-Cheryl Preheim is the weekday evening anchor at 11Alive in Atlanta and a mother of four young children.
-“We love raising our kids here; and it’s an honor to work at a station committed to telling meaningful and important stories in Metro Atlanta and beyond.
+Cheryl Preheim is a weekday morning anchor on 11Alive Morning News and a mother of four.
+“We love raising our kids here; and it’s an honor to work at a station committed to telling meaningful and important stories in Metro Atlanta and beyond," says Preheim.

 Cheryl has been part of the NBC family for two decades.
-She joined the WXIA family after working at TEGNA's sister station in Denver, KUSA, where she anchored the morning news.
+She joined the WXIA family in 2016 after working at TEGNA's sister station in Denver, KUSA.

 Cheryl has been honored with the prestigious National Edward R. Murrow award three times for individual work; and twice for her part in team coverage.

-She’s been awarded 14 Emmy Awards, including back-to-back Emmy Awards for the Southeast’s Best Anchor in 2017 and 2018.
-She has won Emmy Awards for in-depth news coverage, breaking news reporting, feature reporting, writing, and for a half-hour documentary about a service trip to Haiti.
+She’s been awarded 18 Emmy Awards, including Emmy Awards for the Southeast’s Best Anchor 4 consecutive years: 2017, 2018, 2019, and 2020.
+In 2021 she was awarded an Emmy for anchoring breaking news coverage of the Newnan Tornado.
+She’s also won Emmys for in-depth news coverage, breaking news reporting, feature reporting, writing, and for a half-hour documentary about a service trip to Haiti with former President and First Lady Jimmy and Roselyn Carter.
 Cheryl wrote and produced the special, "From Haiti to Home."
 She lived in Haiti with her family when she was young.

-Cheryl says in-depth interviews with Nobel Peace Prize recipient Malala Yousafzai, Former President Jimmy Carter, and virtuoso violinist Izhak Perlman are among her most memorable.
+Cheryl says in-depth interviews with the late Congressman John Lewis, Nobel Peace Prize recipient Malala Yousafzai, Former President Carter, and virtuoso violinist Izhak Perlman are among her most memorable.

-Outside of work, Cheryl loves to spend time with her husband and their four young children.
-Her youngest is three-years-old.
+Outside of work, Cheryl loves to spend time with her husband and their four children.

 Cheryl and her family work closely with organizations helping children with medical challenges.
 Her son, Joshua, had an unexpected open-heart surgery when he was 7 years old.
 A few weeks after surgery, her youngest child was born at Children's Hospital with a kidney condition.